-You and your provider can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
-If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.
-For example, you can ask the plan to cover a drug even though it is not on the plan's Drug List.
+You and your provider can ask the plan to make an exception for you and cover the drug in the way you would like it covered.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
+For example, you can ask the plan to cover a drug even though it is not on the plan's "Drug List".
 Or you can ask the plan to make an exception and cover the drug without restrictions.